leoslamas/book-green-threads-explained/the-stack.md

 The first thing to note is that this is just a contiguous piece of memory, starting at address `94846750517824` and ending on `94846750517871`.

 The addresses `94846750517856`to `94846750517863`is of special interest for us.
-The first address is the address of our "stack pointer", the value we write to the `%rsp`register of the CPU.
+The first address is the address of our “stack pointer”, the value we write to the `%rsp`register of the CPU.
 The range represents the values we wrote to the stack before we made the switch.

 In other words the values `240, 205, 252, 56, 67, 86, 0, 0` is the pointer to our `hello()`function written as `u8`values.